AN ENGLISH CUBIST

 Red chalk, 33.0 cm x 22.9 cm

 Harold F. Hutchison's wife, Helen, and her first husband, Mahmoud Hashim (qq.v), had, like the Robertses, been part of the social circle of A. P. de Zoysa in the late 1920s and early 1930s.
-From 1947 to 1966 Hutchison (190075) was publicity officer for London Transport, where he introduced the idea of the pair poster, designed in two halves: one for an image and one for text, to allow more scope for both the artist and the copywriter.
-Roberts's London's Fairs was produced for such a poster.
+From 1947 to 1966 Hutchison (190075) was publicity officer for London Transport, where he introduced the idea of the 'pair poster', designed in two halves: one for an image and one for text, to allow more scope for both the artist and the copywriter.
+Roberts's Hampstead Fair was produced for such a poster.
 Other artists commissioned by Hutchison included Edward Bawden, Abram Games and Tom Eckersley.
 Hutchison also wrote books on Edward II, Henry V, Richard II and Sir Christopher Wren among other subjects, as well as The First Six Months are the Worst: A Book on Babies for Older Children.

 PROVENANCE: Sotheby's 14 Oct.
 1987 (£990) > Gillian Jason gallery > ? > Christie's 21 Nov.
 2019 (£3,750)